This article is more than 6 months old

 This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

 Millions of people have seen their working lives transformed as a result of the coronavirus.
 Some people might have done some re-evaluating, and even given up their nine-to-five to become self-employed.

 Becoming your own boss has lots of perks, but it also means your financial future rests on your shoulders.
 On top of managing all your business costs, you need to build up a retirement pot big enough to be able to fall back on in later life.

-Paying into a pension might not be on the forefront of your mind - especially if you don’t have any spare cash.
-But that shouldn’t stop you from organising your old workplace pensions - you could give your investments more chance to grow without having to make a payment.
+It goes without saying that things aren’t exactly normal at the moment.
+So paying into a pension might not be on the forefront of your mind – especially if you don’t have any spare cash.
+But that shouldn’t stop you from organising your old workplace pensions – you could give your investments more chance to grow without having to make a payment.

 Having multiple pension pots dotted around with different providers can make it harder to keep track of how much you’ve got, what you could be on track to receive and where you’re invested.
-Having everything in one place can give you more clarity and better control.

 By only needing to deal with one provider, it can even help you to free up some spare time – after all, running your own business often means that your time is money.

 If you’re considering transferring, you need to be aware that pensions are usually transferred as cash, which means you’ll miss any market rises or falls for a period.
 You should also check that you won’t lose any valuable benefits or need to pay high exit fees before you apply to transfer.